 10 Things You Should Never Burn in Your Fireplace

 Burning high moisture-content wood in your fireplace produces more smoke than seasoned wood.
 This, in turn, can cause dangerous creosote to build up on the walls of your chimney.
 Burn only dry wood.
 Learn how often you should remove creosote in your chimney.

 It may be tempting to throw dried up plants in the fireplace: They are kind of like firewood, right?
 Well, the smoke from some plants, such as poison ivy, poison sumac and poison oak can cause an allergic reaction when burned and inhaled.
 Leave all plant matter outside.
 These 12 invasive plants may be dangerous.

 Painted or Treated Wood

 Because burning painted and treated wood can release dangerous, toxic chemicals into your home, keep them out of your fireplace.
 Not only can these chemicals irritate lungs, eyes and skin, but they can damage the inside of your fireplace.
 Try these foolproof ways to start a cozy fire.

-It seems logical that you could get rid of your old Christmas tree in the fireplace, but it’s best to dispose of it by other means.
+It seems logical that you could get rid of your old Christmas tree in the fireplace, but it’s best to dispose of it by other means to avoid any Christmas tree fires.
 Not only is the wood not properly seasoned, evergreen trees often contain high levels of quick-burning resin which can reach high temperatures and result in a chimney fire or even crack your chimney.
-Here’s how to avoid those pesky Christmas tree bugs.

 Some Papers and Cardboard

 It may be tempting to toss old papers, wrapping paper or that cardboard pizza box in the fireplace, but you should dispose of paper and cardboard with colored print another way.
 The brightly colored inks may release toxic gasses when burned.
 Have a non-functioning fireplace?
 Check out these 12 clever ideas for how to use the space.

 While you may use charcoal products in your barbecue grill, keep them outdoors.
 When you burn charcoal, it releases carbon monoxide into the air, and that’s the last thing you want inside your home.
 When should you replace a carbon monoxide detector?
 Follow this guide.